SigNoz/signoz.io/comparisons/2024-02-19-dynatrace-vs-newrelic.md

 ### Dynatrace

 Log management in Dynatrace is powered by <a href = "https://www.dynatrace.com/platform/grail" rel="noopener noreferrer nofollow" target="_blank" >Grail</a>, which is designed to manage log data efficiently without requiring schemas or indexing and allows users to store petabytes of data that can be queried at any time.
-When the OneAgent is deployed on a host, it seamlessly ingests log data into the Dynatrace platform.
+Once the OneAgent is deployed on a host, it seamlessly ingests log data into the Dynatrace platform.

 Users can define custom log ingestion rules with OneAgent and control the retention of log data by placing it into designated data retention buckets.
 This flexibility allows for retention periods that align with business and compliance requirements, whether for debugging or auditing purposes.